-I recently discovered the logo design contest platform hosted by sites like 99Designs and DesignCrowd.
+I recently tried my hand at the logo design contest platform hosted by sites like 99Designs and DesignCrowd.
 While its wiser to work closely with a logo designer whose work you like, (and wiser for a logo designer to wait for a paying design gig) I can see the fun of a contest.
 As a new graphic designer, I am always looking for ways to practice designing.
 Finding myself with little to do on a Tuesday night, I perused a design contest site in search of a contest to enter.

 I settled on the second contest I read.
 There wasn’t any time to lose if I wanted to get to bed on time.
-Also, choosing about the first thing that came along is more like real life.
+Also, choosing the first thing that came along is more like real life.
 The subject of every design project is always unexpected.

 The creative process behind logo design

-I give myself an A on my evening homework assignment and submitted the designs to the contest.
+I gave myself an A on my evening homework assignment and submitted the designs to the contest.
 The winner will be named in about 2 weeks.
 The good news is my design has not yet joined the rejection pile.
 I’ve since noticed that in my evening rush I missed the template file I was supposed to download and follow, which will likely count against me.

 Why a Contest is not the best way to get a good Logo

 Let’s talk a little bit about why a contest is not the best way to get a good logo design.
-First of all, if you’re a feeling person, it doesn’t feel good to ask 500 people to spend their time on your logo design when 499 of them will not be paid.
+First of all, if you’re a considerate person, it doesn’t feel good to ask 500 people to spend their time on your logo design when 499 of them will not be paid.

-It’s a better deal to hire a designer especially when it comes to saving time
+It’s a better deal to hire a designer especially when it comes to saving time and money

 Written by Diana Kohne.
 Diana is a graphic designer in Pasadena, CA. Keep in touch through Instagram or sign up for the newsletter below.